 Frequently Asked Questions

-1. If I want to enroll in Marine Cadets of Iowa, do I bring a uniform issue from another program?
+1. If I want to enroll in Marine Cadets of Iowa, do I have to buy uniforms?

 ANSWER: Yes.
 So long as a cadet can manage the load and balance scheduling, there is no prohibition against this.
 Several have done this in the past.

-4. Will MCI cadets pay a yearly enrollment fee?
+4. Will MCI cadets pay a an enrollment fee?

 5. Will there be monthly activities and summer and winter training?